 I feel successful with continuous progress.
-I find it exciting when I am allowed to implement new ideas and see its fruition.
+I find it exciting when I am allowed to implement new ideas and see their fruition.
 I would define my success as I have learned through years and use them when circumstances arise or demand.

 Sample answer #2

 Success to me is knowing that I am excelling in my performance and feeling fulfilled.
 My work should add value to the company and its customers.
 Knowing that each day, I am making the world a better place, is a success to me.
-I would define success at work as what I have learned from key job assignments experiences.
+I would define success at work as what I have learned from key job assignment experiences.

 Sample answer #3

-Success to me is spending the majority of the time focused on work that is fulfilling and increasing my efficiency to become helpful for the organization growth.
+Success to me is spending the majority of the time focused on work that is fulfilling and increasing my efficiency to become helpful for the organization’s growth.
 While I also believe that greater success can be achieved while working as a team towards a common goal.

 What is one thing that you like about our company?